Get Your GED®AE New Students

 All Adult Education Students must take a placement test before starting class.
 This test helps us understand your beginning level and so you can be registered for the correct classes.

 - Use EagleNet to register for the TABE placement test.
 See upcoming TABE test dates and testing information.

 - Pay the $25 testing fee before the test date either on EagleNet or in-person at the Cashier's Office.

 - Access resources to help you study for the TABE test.

-If you have already taken the TABE test within the last 12 months, please have the testing agency send the official score report to the Adult Education Office via email, fax, mail, or hand-deliver, in a sealed envelope from the testing agency.
+If you have already taken the TABE test within the last 12 months, please have the testing agency send the official score report to the Adult Education Department via email, fax, mail, or hand-deliver, in a sealed envelope from the testing agency.